DigitecGalaxus/netboot/netboot-services/ipxeMenuGenerator/README.md

 # IPXE Menu Generator

 This container consumes the `NETBOOT_SERVER_IP` that is passed via an environment variable and produces an IPXE menu.
-It taks the templates and generates the menu based on the files available in the `assets` folder.
+It takes the templates and generates the menu based on the files available in the `assets` folder.
 It checks for a `dev` and `prod` folder and generates the menu based on the files in there.
 The menu is then written to the `config/menus` folder.

 ## MAC specific booting